Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 The following examples illustrate how decision authority and involvement may vary across different categories of decisions.

-The Decision Architecture Lens can then be used to clarify significance, escalation, and memory for each specific case.

 The allocation is not universal.

 What matters is that the boundary between local, shared, and enterprise decisions is explicit.

 ### Team and Technology Decisions